prefab-cloud/prefab-cloud-docs-web/docs/java-sdk/java-logging.md

 ## Set Up Dynamic Logging With LogBack

-To set up dynamic logging with LogBack, we need to just add the `LogbackConfigListener` to our `ConfigClient` as seen in the configClient() method below.
+To set up dynamic logging with LogBack, we need to install the `PrefabMDCTurboFilter` as seen in the configClient() method below.

 You may want to make sure your bean initializes on `@Context` so it is available immediately.